Markus-Pobitzer/AlgoLab-2021-ETH/README.md

 # AlgoLab-2021-ETH
-This are my solution for the AlgoLab course at ETH.
+This are my solutions for the AlgoLab course at ETH.